 - The defendant failed to conduct a thorough and proper investigation in the interest of providing coverage

 - The defendant’s failure to provide a fair and thorough investigation was the proximal cause of the harm the plaintiff suffered

 What to Do If You Suspect an Improper Claim Investigation

 You have legal options if an insurance company gives you the runaround or fails to complete a proper investigation.
 Take the following steps to protect any future claim for insurance bad faith:

 - Continue to follow the terms set forth in your policy regarding prompt and truthful reporting.

 - Document everything – take notes about phone calls and inquiries about claim follow up.

 - Contact an insurance bad faith attorney.
 Sometimes, the simple act of getting legal representation involved will move an insurance company to take your claim more seriously.

 Bad faith law is all we do at Dawson & Rosenthal, P.C.
 Since we only take a few cases at a time, we’re ready to dedicate the power of our firm to your case.
-If you believe you’ve been a victim of an improper claim investigation, contact us today to schedule a free case evaluation.
+If you believe you’ve been a victim of an improper claim investigation, contact our San Diego bad faith attorneys and schedule a free case evaluation.